Prepare for rising rates.

 Bond markets fall.

 Bond markets tend to fall as interest rates rise.
-On May 4, Fed Chair Jerome Powell announced the central bank would reduce its $9 trillion stockpile of Treasury bonds and mortgage-backed securities starting in June to further reduce market liquidity.
-U.S. Treasury bond yields are currently up year over year and month over month, but as bond investors face future Fed action and interest rate hikes that may affect yields, individuals may wish to adjust their investment strategies accordingly.
+In May, Fed Chair Jerome Powell announced the central bank would reduce its $9 trillion stockpile of Treasury bonds and mortgage-backed securities starting in June to further reduce market liquidity.
+U.S. Treasury bond yields are currently up year over year and month over month, and as bond investors face future Fed action and interest rate hikes that may affect yields, individuals may wish to adjust their investment strategies accordingly.

 CD returns rise.